 Are you looking for an international health insurance?
-This is probably to replace part of your social protection before leaving your home country (Belgium, France, Luxembourg, The Netherlands, ….).
-You are about to live and/or work abroad.
+This is probably to replace part of your social protection before leaving your home country.
+For example: Belgium, France, Luxembourg, The Netherlands, etc. You are about to live and/or work abroad.
 Take time to read documents and to select carefully your international health insurance.

 First, we advise you to consider conditions when you will be back in your home country.
 Some countries such as France and Belgium offer a link with the social security through CFE or ONSS outre mer.
 In certain countries, you can maintain your local coverage even if you live abroad (ex: Germany).

 This will make the difference for some expatriates.
 And especially if you are back with pre existing conditions.
 Or if you have been injured during your expatriation.
 For example : car accident.

 International health insurance – documents